 FLEET is named in honor of PFC James Fleet McClamrock who passed away at 22 years old on Tuesday, September 7, 2010, from wounds sustained in a shooting incident while serving his country in Iraq.
 Jamie was from Huntersville, NC and served in the U.S. Army and was assigned to the 1st Battalion, 27th Infantry Regiment, 2nd Stryker Advise and Assist Brigade, 25th Infantry Division, based at Schofield Barracks, Hawaii.

-SGT Keith Harrison, U.S. Army (Retired) served as a Combat Medic in the U.S. Army & U.S. Army National Guard for 24 years.
+SGT Keith Harrison, U.S. Army (Retired) served in the U.S. Army & U.S. Army National Guard for 24 years, including 2 combat tours.
+SGT Harrison served as a Combat Medic during his first tour and as Rear Detachment by taking care of soldier’s families on the second tour.
 Since June 2011, ELLIOTT has improved Keith’s quality of life by helping Keith to go places he normally wouldn’t, especially indoor crowds.
-ELLIOTT also comforts Keith during his migraines or when he is experiencing symptoms from his PTSD and Traumatic Brain Injury.
+ELLIOTT comforts Keith during his migraines and during episodes of psychological distress caused by his PTS.
+ELLIOTT alerts Keith to a potential anxiety attack or agoraphobia and assists to mitigate and control Keith’s reactions to stress.
 Keith considers ELLIOTT a lifesaver.
 ELLIOTT and Keith enjoy attending events that help others.

 ELLIOTT’s namesake is in honor and memory of SPC Daniel “Lucas” Elliott who died at the age of 21 on July 15, 2011, in Basra Iraq on his second tour in Iraq.
 Lucas’ last deployment in May 2011 was with the 805th MP CO, located in Cary, NC.